-MARCH 16 2011 the fire alarm sounded in the business block at the corner of Beechwood and McKay.
+MARCH 16 2011 the fire alarm sounded in the business block at the corner of Beechwood and MacKay.
 Businesses evacuated, sirens screamed and firefighters arrived.
-Smoke billowed from windows and the gathering crowd was moved back as the fire quickly engulfed the building escalating to a five alarm inferno, fueled by a combination of paint, propane, chemicals and charcoal.
+Smoke billowed from windows and the gathering crowd was moved back as the fire quickly engulfed the building escalating to a five alarm fire, fueled by a combination of paint, propane, chemicals and charcoal.

-On that day five years ago Tracey Black, her team, her neighbors and the community at large found themselves in the midst of jolting, unforeseen change.
+On that day ten years ago Tracey Black, her team, her neighbors and the community at large found themselves in the midst of jolting, unforeseen change.

 Sometimes the universe pushes us forward, outside of our comfort zones and past our boundaries until we find a new place of growth.
 When a forest burns trees shed their seeds into the ash, and with time, a new forest grows up from the ruins.
 A little more than a year after taking over the business from former partner Heather Maclachlan, Tracey faced an uncertain future.